top of page

 A not-for-profit corporation was set up.
 Funding and volunteers arrived miraculously, work was done to bring the buildings up to code, and Blue Deer opened for programs in 2005.
 Gradually, the mission of Blue Deer became clear.

 We learned that our land was recognized by the indigenous peoples long ago as a sacred place of healing and resolution of conflict.
 We learned that our mission was bigger.
 We learned that our name Blue Deer was known to the Huichol people as the supreme guide to humans, showing us how to live purposeful, heart-centered lives.
-Blue Deer Center is a sacred land for transformation and healing for people of different backgrounds and a place to host many indigenous traditions by embracing the knowledge of the natural world.
+Blue Deer Center is a sacred place for transformation and healing for people of different backgrounds and a place where we host many indigenous traditions by embracing the knowledge of the natural world.

 You Can Support the Artists